Ruble crashes to less than one cent

 "Russia is simply unbankable at this stage and anyone holding Russian assets will find their book value marked at zero till we find a way out of this," chief portfolio manager at Ark Capital Management Dubai Ltd Saed Abukarsh told Yahoo Finance.

 Foreigners hold around half of Russia's hard currency debt.
-With such harsh sanctions imposed on Russia, Mr Putin may not have the appetite to pay.
+With such harsh sanctions imposed on Russia, Putin may not have the appetite to pay.

 MOEX Russia Index remains closed